 Seemingly made specifically for black and white imagery, this paper has gorgeously deep blacks

-Another amazing Hahnemuhle, the Fine Art Baryta Satin Photo Paper is as silky and lux as they come.
-With a mix of some fancy barium sulfate in the coating paired with a lovely texture, this paper will shine and glow in all of the places where the ink touches its fiber.
+Another remarkable Hahnemuhle, the Fine Art Baryta Satin Photo Paper is as silky and lux as they come.
+With a mix of some fancy barium sulfate in the coating paired with a lovely texture, this paper will shine and glow in all the places where the ink touches its fiber.
 However, it will remain matte where the paper stays untouched, helping your photography really pop.

 The special coating helps the blacks of your image be extremely deep when needed, courtesy of something called Dmax.
 As such, it really is encouraged to use this paper primarily for black and white work, as having good blacks can make a world of a difference.